whoisEllie/FPSCore/README.md

 ### learning and docs

-The best way to get started with FPS Core is by following the QuickStart! series on the .
-You can find the first part of that [here](https://whoisellie.github.io/OpenFPS-Quartz/FPS-Core/Quickstart/Quickstart-part-1).
-Currently, there is no complete API reference.

 At the moment, FPS Core v2 has no documentation.
 You can try to extrapolate core concepts from the original [documentation site](https://whoisellie.github.io/OpenFPS-Quartz/), but as the new APIs are very different, you may struggle.
 Don't hesitate to ask questions in the #v2 chat in the [discord](https://discord.gg/nyjkvET4UN).
 Proper documentation will follow a more stable API release.

 ### getting help